catalyzeio/paas-cli-reference/combined_docs.md

 Options:
   -a, --alias=""            A shorter name to reference your environment by for local commands -r, --remote="catalyze"   The name of the remote
-  -d, --default=false       Specifies whether or not the associated environment will be the default
+  -d, --default=false       [DEPRECATED] Specifies whether or not the associated environment will be the default
 ```

 `associate` is the entry point of the cli.
 You need to associate an environment before you can run most other commands.
 Check out [scope](#global-scope) and [aliases](#environment-aliases) for more info on the value of the alias and default options.
 Here is a sample command

 ```
-catalyze associate My-Production-Environment app01 -a prod -d
+catalyze associate My-Production-Environment app01 -a prod
 ```

 # Associated